ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Of the other available options, 24.29% of developers said that they used WebPageTest and 23.13% of developers said that they were using Service Workers on their projects.

 It's also interesting to see that just 5.79% of developers said that they were implementing AMP (Accelerated Mobile Pages) on their projects.
-Given how hard Google has pushed for the implementation of AMP over the last few years, it seems that it's still fairly niche when it comes to usage levels among front-end developers.
+Given how hard Google has pushed for the implementation of AMP over the last few years, it seems that it's still fairly niche when it comes to usage levels among respondents.

 ---